alatnet/Lumberyard-Cubism3-Gem/README.md

 ## Requirements
 To compile the gem, it requires that you have downloaded Cubism3 SDK from [live2d](https://live2d.github.io/#native).
-Place the SDK\'s develop and release library files in "3rdParty" folder and the SDK\'s include files in "Code\\Source".
+Place the SDK\'s develop and release library files in "3rdParty" folder and the SDK\'s include files in "3rdParty\\includes".

 ## How to have asset listing
 In order to have the editor list Cubism3 assets you will need to add the following to your "Amazon/Lumberyard/\<version\>/dev/AssetProcessorPlatformConfig.ini":